joshtynjala/actionscript-3.0-developers-guide/client-system-interaction/printing/basics-of-printing.md

 inherently static; and in planning printing, consider the constraints of fixed page size and the possibility of multipage printing.

-Even though these differences seem obvious, it’s important to keep them in mind when setting up printing with ActionScript.
-Accurate printing depends on a combination of the values specified by you and the characteristics of the user’s printer.
-The PrintJob class includes properties that allow you to determine the important characteristics of the user’s printer.
+Even though these differences seem obvious, it's important to keep them in mind when setting up printing with ActionScript.
+Accurate printing depends on a combination of the values specified by you and the characteristics of the user's printer.
+The PrintJob class includes properties that allow you to determine the important characteristics of the user's printer.

 <div>